HOW CAN WE IMPROVE OUR COMMUNITY TOGETHER?

 As a graduate of I.C.
 Norcom High and Virginia Union University, a historically Black University in Richmond, Nadarius knows the importance of a good education.

-In the wake of COVID-19, we need to ensure that schools at every level have the funding and resources for students to return to school safely.
-Additionally, Nadarius knows that many teachers make up the deficit in adequate funding out of their own, under-paid pockets.
+Nadarius knows that many teachers make up the deficit in adequate funding for their classrooms out of their own, under-paid pockets.
 He will fight for teachers to receive adequate pay for themselves and sufficient funds for their classrooms.

 Nadarius also understands that college isn't for everyone and that especially in Hampton Roads, we need stronger investments in vocational programs and trade schools so everyone has access to a premier education and a chance at a decent livelihood.